May 17 2022

 A screen or display is a piece of hardware, an interface that will show you whatever is pushed into it by the media player.
 It has no brain of its own.
 It has no power to communicate with the internet.

-Once the digital signage media player connects to the internet, it downloads your video from the server, processes it, and commands the display to show it in a specified way.
+The digital signage player downloads the video from the server, processes it, and commands the display to show it as specified.

 Fundamentally, digital signage players are of two types: